dimaTarhan/animations/README.md

 # CSS Animations
-The following are examples of CSS animations.
+The following are some CSS animations.

 Click on image to open an example!
 ## Technologies